 The type of establishment providing coverage (TYPEFLAG) is on the record.
 This variable is the source for types of establishments providing employer-based and non-employer-based, private coverage.
 In this file, it includes the answers to HX03 and HX23.
 TYPEFLAG reflects the type of establishment when the establishment was first reported, but it is not necessarily updated.
 For example, users must link to the jobs file to obtain information on employees who left their job since the interview in which the employer was first reported (see Section 3.6).
-For employment-based coverage through both an employer and a union (such as insurance through a labor-management committee), information about only one of the establishments, usually the employer, is on the record.
+For employmentbased coverage through both an employer and a union (such as insurance through a labormanagement committee), information about only one of the establishments, usually the employer, is on the record.
 (These cases are identifiable through the PROVDINS variable on the JOBS file.)
-Note that 'Health Insurance Purchasing Alliance' was a source of coverage HX03 (PURCHTYP = 4) or HX23 (PRIVINS = 2) only in Panel 12 Round 1 and Panel 11 Round 3 and is carried forward to subsequent rounds only for insurance first reported in Panel 12 Round 1 and Panel 11 Rounds 1 to 3.
-This rarely used response option was removed because it is now ambiguous.
+Note that through Panel 12 Round 1, 'Health Insurance Purchasing Alliance' was a source of coverage in HX03 (PURCHTYP = 4).
+Through Panel 12 Round 2, it was also a source of coverage at HX23 (PRIVINS = 2).
+It was removed as a source in subsequent rounds because it is ambiguous.
+Any coverage created at these questions that continues into subsequent rounds continues to show 'Health Insurance Purchasing Alliance' as the source of coverage.
+No records created in subsequent panels, including Panel 13 on this delivery, will show 'Health Insurance Purchasing Alliance' as a source of coverage.
 Note that when TYPEFLAG has a value of 10, "spouse/deceased spouse," and the spouse resides in the RU, and the respondent selects the spouse as the policyholder at HP11, then the policyholder's ID is the spouse's ID.